olaotan92/alx-low_level_programming/0x09-static_libraries/README.md

-This directory contains the makn.h header file, libmy.a library file as well as a bash script to execute the library file
+This directory contains the main header file, libmy.a library as well as a bash script to execute the library file